-HBV reactivation is a preventable complication of immunosuppressive drug therapy, yet fewer than one third of rheumatology patients initiating tocilizumab or tofacitinib at a large health system completed appropriate HBV screening.
-We focused on these two agents as they are being used with increasing frequency as first-line agents for an expanding number of rheumatologic indications.
+HBV reactivation is a preventable complication of immunosuppressive drug therapy, yet fewer than one-third of rheumatology patients initiating TCZ or TOF at a large health system completed appropriate HBV screening.
+We focused on these 2 agents as they are being used with increasing frequency as first-line agents for an expanding number of rheumatic indications.
 The majority of patients had previously received other csDMARD or bDMARD therapy, but they were no more likely to have complete appropriate HBV screening than those without prior use of immunosuppression.
-Twenty-two percent of the subjects in this study underwent inappropriate HBV testing, frequently without completing appropriate HBV screening.

-The first important finding of this study is the low frequency of pre-treatment HBV screening.
-While we focused on tocilizumab or tofacitinib, we noted that most subjects had previously received other csDMARD or bDMARD agents, which have been definitively associated with HBV reactivation(14).
+The first important finding of this study is the low frequency of pretreatment HBV screening.
+While we focused on TCZ or TOF, we noted that most subjects had previously received other csDMARD or bDMARD agents that have been definitively associated with HBV reactivation.
 These findings suggest that HBV screening is too infrequent among patients with rheumatic diseases on immunosuppressive therapy regardless of the immunosuppressive medications.
-An analysis of a national registry of patients with rheumatologic conditions similarly found that only 28.8% of patients had completed HBsAg and total anti-HBcAb testing prior to immunosuppression with any DMARD(5).
-Perhaps not unexpectedly, these screening patterns conform more with recommendations from the ACR, which do not explicitly stipulate universal HBV screening, compared with guidelines from CDC or AASLD that recommend universal HBV screening for patients initiating immunosuppressive drug therapy or the CRA which recommends screening prior to certain medications.

-Furthermore, the FDA package inserts of tocilizumab and tofacitinib do not include specific recommendations for HBV screening, even though HBV reactivation has been observed in post-marketing studies of both IL-6 receptor antagonists and oral JAK inhibitors(13,16).
-Consistent and explicit recommendation for HBV screening across societal recommendations could improve HBV screening frequency.
+An analysis of a national registry of patients with rheumatic conditions similarly found that only 28.8% of patients had completed HBsAg and total anti-HBcAb testing prior to immunosuppression with any DMARD.
+Perhaps not unexpectedly, these screening patterns conform more with recommendations from the ACR, which do not explicitly stipulate universal HBV screening, compared with guidelines from CDC or AASLD that recommend universal HBV screening for patients initiating immunosuppressive drug therapy, or from the CRA that recommend screening prior to certain medications.
+Further, the US Food and Drug Administration package inserts of TCZ and TOF do not include specific recommendations for HBV screening, even though HBV reactivation has been observed in postmarketing studies of both IL-6 receptor antagonists and oral JAK inhibitors.
+13,16 Consistent and explicit recommendations for HBV screening across societal recommendations could improve HBV screening frequency.

 A second important finding is that 22% of the subjects underwent inappropriate HBV testing, frequently in the absence of completing appropriate HBV screening.
-An analysis of HBV laboratory tests conducted among all patients in a health system in Canada found that >70% of patients who underwent testing with HBeAg, HBV e-antibody, or HBV DNA did not have evidence of past or present infection(17).
-Those investigators estimated that 30% of HBV testing costs could be saved in their health system if clinicians only pursued HBeAg, HBV e-antibody, and HBV DNA testing based on positive results of HBsAg or total anti-HBcAb.
-Relative to the lifetime costs of DMARD therapy, the costs of one-time HBV tests are negligible.
+An analysis of HBV laboratory tests conducted among all patients in a health system in Canada found that > 70% of patients who underwent testing with HBeAg, HBV e-antibody, or HBV DNA did not have evidence of past or present infection.
+Those investigators estimated that 30% of HBV testing costs could be saved in their health system if clinicians pursued HBeAg, HBV e-antibody, and HBV DNA testing based only on positive results of HBsAg or total anti-HBcAb.
+Relative to the lifetime costs of DMARD therapy, the costs of 1-time HBV tests are negligible.
 However, we found that inappropriate HBV testing was often conducted in lieu of, rather than in addition to, HBsAg or total anti-HBcAb testing.
 We worry that clinicians may be erroneously reassured by negative HBeAg, HBcAb IgM, or HBV DNA results without accurately confirming the absence of latent infection in their patients.
-Clinical decision support systems may help to reduce inappropriate laboratory testing (18).
+Clinical decision support systems may help to reduce inappropriate laboratory testing.